gweit/mailcow-importer/README.md

 rsync -aHhP --numeric-ids --delete /var/lib/docker/volumes/mailcowdockerized_vmail-vol-1/_data/ root@host:/var/lib/docker/volumes/mailcowdockerized_vmail-vol-1/_data
 ```
 &nbsp;
-- use the importer.sh script to import all emails to the corresponding email-address directly in the container:
+- use the importer.sh script to import all emails to the corresponding email-address directly in the dovecot-container:

 &nbsp;
 ```bash